SaturdaySans/SaturdaySans/README.md

 # 💫 About Me:
-A J1 student studying in Singapore, deeply interested in DevOps & Low-level programming!
+A J1 student studying in Singapore, deeply interested in Platform Engineering & Low-level programming!
 I enjoy ricing & experimenting with my arch server as a hobbyist~

 Learning:
 - Monitoring & Observability with OTEL-LGTM tech stack (Loki, Grafana, Tempo, Prometheus)